 Photographic images should be provided in separate files as print-ready, high-resolution (300 dpi or greater at full page size - 8.75x10.5 for portrait format images and 17x10.5 for landscape format images) .TIFF or .JPEG files.
 Line drawings or hand drawn illustrations should have a minimum resolution of 1200 dpi at full page size.
 Digital linework should be in vector (.EPS) format - minimum line weight is 0.25.
 Please do not insert images into the text.
 Accompanying images or artwork should be provided as separate digital files and a list of short captions/credits should be provided in a separate document.

 * Please note that LA+ does not guarantee publication of author supplied or suggested images, charts, or figures; however, our designers will consider their use and may consult with you in respect of other potential images.
 Decisions about which, if any, submitted images are used to accompany an article accepted for publication and how such images are used, or adapted for use, lie with the journal.
 The journal has final say on presentation, illustration, and layout of all issue content.

-PERMISSIONS Contributors are responsible for obtaining at their own expense all necessary permissions or releases to use any submitted third-party material, such as graphics, charts, tables, photographs, designs, and artwork.
+PERMISSIONS Contributors are responsible for obtaining all necessary permissions or releases to use any submitted third-party material, such as graphics, charts, tables, photographs, designs, and artwork.
 Copies of permission letters/emails should be forwarded to the editor along with correct attribution details.
 If permission is still outstanding for any material, please note the material for which permission remains pending, as well as its source and status.